Albania earthquake: Rescuers rush to find survivors as fresh tremor hits Greece | DW | 27.11.2019

 Rescue workers used diggers and drones to look for survivors and bodies.
 Two bodies were recovered shortly before dawn on Wednesday.

 At least 300 aftershocks shook the Balkan state in the hours since the initial quake.
 A second smaller earthquake was experienced shortly after the first one, in southern Bosnia.
-No damage or injuries were reported in Bosnia.
+Dozens of buildings were damaged in Bosnia but no injuries were reported.

+Classes in several Bosnian towns were cancelled due to concerns that some school buildings may have been damaged during the quake, as well as fear of aftershocks.

 Support and rescue workers have arrived from France, Italy, Romania, Turkey, Serbia and the United States.
 Turkish President Recep Tayyip Erdogan weighed in on Wednesday too, pledging solidarity with Albania.